 This means that, in general, college coursework completed during high school doesn't significantly shorten an engineering student's time to graduation.
-However, if you take college coursework in high school, you will be better prepared to excel in these subjects while at college.
-It also provides you with more flexibility to incorporate co-curricular opportunities, such as second majors, study abroad programs, and minors.
+However, if you take college coursework in high school, you will be better prepared to excel in these subjects during college.
+It also provides you with more flexibility to incorporate co-curricular opportunities, such as second majors, study abroad programs and minors.

 Finding Course Equivalencies

 You can use the resources below to see if your local college or Advanced Placement program offers a course equivalent that is already approved as a direct equivalent to a course at Ohio State.
 In general, we recommend that you select courses in which an exact Ohio State course (department and course number) is listed as an equivalent.
 Try to avoid courses in which you will only receive general, special or technical credit.

 - Advanced Placement Exams and Ohio State Course Credit: This chart shows you how Advanced Placement (AP) exams translate to course credit at Ohio State.